LabeliaLabs/distributed-learning-contributivity/README.md

 ## About this repository

-In this repository, we benchmark different contributivity measurement approaches on a public dataset artificially split in a number of individual datasets, to mock a collaborative ML project.
+In this repository, we benchmark different contributivity measurement approaches on a public dataset artificially partitioned in a number of individual datasets, to mock a collaborative ML project.

 The objective is to compare the contributivity figures obtained with the different approaches, and try to see how potential differences could be interpreted.

-### Experimental approach

-We want to start experimenting contributivity evaluations in collaborative data science and distributed multi-partner learning scenarios.
-Our exploration of this topic is in progress, as is this library and associated experiments.
-To make the most out of it, it is key to capitalize on this effort and develop it as a reproducible pipeline that can be improved, enriched, complemented over time.

-For a start we made the following choices:

-- What we want to compare (with the Shapley values being the baseline, see section below):
-  - Contributivity relative values
-  - Computation time
-- Public datasets for experiments currently supported: MNIST, CIFAR10, TITANIC, ESC50
+The public datasets currently supported are: MNIST, CIFAR10, TITANIC, ESC50.

 ### Structure of the library